ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 ## Concept

 Pandemic is based on the premise that four diseases have broken out in the world, each threatening to wipe out a region.
 The game accommodates two to four players, each playing one of seven possible roles: dispatcher, medic, scientist, researcher, operations expert, contingency planner, or quarantine specialist.
 Through the combined effort of all the players, the goal is to discover all four cures before any of several game-losing conditions are reached.
-We simulate this example with 2 stages hence it will be best executed using command line tools.
-We will explain the web editor based coding constructs as well however we won't be able to run this full example using web editor as editor doesn't support multiple stages yet.
+We simulate this example with 2 stages hence it will be best executed using command-line tools.
+We will explain the web editor-based coding constructs as well however we won't be able to run this full example using web editor as the editor doesn't support multiple stages yet.

 ![pandemic-2013-display](https://user-images.githubusercontent.com/42487202/146022356-c4982efb-2fd1-4184-b465-5dadd5fc3d36.jpg)

 ## Add Sets/Types

-Our game world here is made up of 3 types/sets i.e. city, player and card.
-Learn more about Types and their syntax [here].(TypesAndTerms.html)
+Our game world here is made up of 3 types/sets i.e. city, player, and card.
+Learn more about Types and their syntax [here](TypesAndTerms.html).

  1. cities - For the sake of this example, we assume there are 5 cities - atlanta, los_angeles, bogota, kinshasa, delhi.
  2. players - We assume there are 4 players with names - player_a, player_b, player_c, player_d.
  3. card - We make 5 cards corresponding to each city i.e. atlanta_card, los_angeles_card, bogota_card, kinshasa_card, delhi_card.

- Cepter text based code:
+ Ceptre text-based code:
  ```
 cities : type.
 atlanta : cities.